-- 84. Input and participation into the sustainability decision-making process is provided through lwi Fisheries Forums, which have been established for that purpose. - 85.
-Each Iwi Fisheries Forum can develop an Iwi Fisheries Forum Plan that describes how the iwi in the Forum exercise kaitiakitanga over the fisheries of importance to them, and their objectives for the management of their interest in fisheries.
+- 79. Input and participation into the sustainability decision-making process is provided through lwi Fisheries Forums, which have been established for that purpose. - 80.
+Each Iwi Fisheries Forum can develop an Iwi Fisheries Forum Plan that describes how the iwi in the Forum exercise kaitiakitanga over the fisheries of importance to them, and their objectives for the management of their interest in fisheries6.
 Particular regard will be given to kaitiakitanga when making sustainability decisions.
-Iwi Fisheries Forums may also be used as entities to consult iwi with an interest in fisheries. - 86.
+Iwi Fisheries Forums may also be used as entities to consult iwi with an interest in fisheries. - 81.
 The Mai I Ngā Kuri a Whārei ki Tihirau forum (Bay of Plenty) expressed concerns around iwi quota holders potentially not being aware of the situation, and the uncertainty around what the Minister's decisions may look like.
-This forum also raised questions around the science that led to the initial review and the need for a better understanding of important inshore stocks, and requested further information on the review for the next forum meeting (beginning of August). - 87.
+This forum also raised questions around the science that led to the initial review and the need for a better understanding of important inshore stocks, and requested further information on the review for the next forum meeting (beginning of August). - 82.
 The Te Waka a Māui me Ōna Toka forum (South Island) expressed a preference for a cautious approach.
-Te Waka A Maui also expressed interest in the court's decision and the future implications this may have on management. - 88.
+Te Waka A Maui also expressed interest in the court's decision and the future implications this may have on management. - 83.
 The Mai Paritu tae atu ki Turakirae forum (Mahia to South Wairarapa) noted the importance of having better recreational catch data to inform tarakihi management, noting that introducing some form of reporting would be more favourable than the infrequent surveys currently conducted.
-Forum members shared views on how the tarakihi fishery was performing, with some noting good catchability. - 89.
-Fisheries New Zealand acknowledges that the condensed timeframe, dictated by the recent High Court ruling, has impacted the time available to allow for input and participation.
-Further discussions on tarakihi will be had at forums scheduled during consultation.
+Forum members shared views on how the tarakihi fishery was performing, with some noting good catchability.

-&lt;sup>7 Not all Iwi Fisheries Forums have developed plans at this stage, though work in this area is ongoing.
+6 Not all Iwi Fisheries Forums have developed plans at this stage, though work in this area is ongoing.